QubesOS/qubes-doc/user/security-in-qubes/firewall.rst

-Once you have confirmed that the counters increase, store these commands in the script ``/rw/config/qubes-firewall-user-script``
+Once you have confirmed that the counters increase, store these commands in the script ``/rw/config/qubes-firewall-user-script`` , and remember that you have to perform this change in the disposable template if the firewallVM is a disposable VM; otherwise the change will get lost on restart of the VM.

 .. code:: console